vivekanand1101/pagure-importer/README.md

     This command will assume that you have the csv ready for use and will begin importing issues from github to your local git repository.
+   If the project is under some namespace or is a fork, use the below commands instead:
+    $ pgimport github --namespace <namespacename>

+   If the project is a fork:
+    $ pgimport github --is_fork

+   The namespace and is_fork option can be joined, if the project is a fork of a namespaced project:
+    $ pgimport github --namespace <namespacename> --is_fork

+    The issues will be imported to /tmp/foobar.git repository.

 3) The push command can be used to push a clone pagure ticket repo back to pagure.